-1. The plans are stamped by a registered professional engineer.
+- 1. The plans are stamped by a registered professional engineer.
 Given that the plans present "property line" data, it would be appropriate to have a registered surveyor's stamp and signature on the plans.

-2. Section 3.1(e) of the Comprehensive Rules and Regulations states "where a subdivision of land is involved, a definitive subdivision plan, conforming to all of the requirements of the Planning Board's Rules and Regulations for the Subdivision of Land" shall accompany the application.
+The plan has been stamped by a registered professional land surveyor. - 2.
+Section 3.1(e) of the Comprehensive Rules and Regulations states "where a subdivision of land is involved, a definitive subdivision plan, conforming to all of the requirements of the Planning Board's Rules and Regulations for the Subdivision of Land" shall accompany the application.
 The right-of-way layout, width and cul-de-sac dimensions do not conform to the subdivision regulations.
 Of particular concern is the 100' radius provided at about station 2+00, where the engineer should demonstrate that the required 200' sight distance is provided.

-3. The board may want the engineer to provide lot areas for the 24 individual lots proposed, as would be typical.
+A 200' site distance line has been added to the plan.
+There are no obstructions above the line of site that interfere with this line. - 3.
+The board may want the engineer to provide lot areas for the 24 individual lots proposed, as would be typical.
+The area of each exclusive use area has been added.
+The areas are exclusive use areas which will be outlined in the condominium documents, not building lots.